 So, even if last fall's bulb-planting intentions fell to the bottom of your to-do list, a container garden is only a day away!

 Many nurseries and garden centers recognize that you often either don't have the time to plant bulbs in the fall, or you might not have enough space in your garden to include them.
 To help you out, they offer a timely solution in the form of potted bulbs that you can take home and make your own.

-Tulip foliage is tough enough to handle chilly nights.
+handle chilly nights.

 Purchasing prechilled and potted bulbs is often the only way many warm-climate gardeners can get the luscious tulips and fragrant hyacinths that they love, because many spring bulbs require weeks of cold weather before they can bloom.